ZoomInfo

 Conversion rates, cost per lead, and pipeline contribution

-How Do Demand Generation and Lead Generation Work Together?
+How Demand Generation and Lead Generation Work Together

 • Audience building: Demand gen builds the audience that feeds your lead gen programs

-• Feedback loop: Lead gen data shows you which messages and topics resonate, informing your demand gen content
+• Feedback loop: Lead gen data shows which messages resonate, informing your demand gen content

-• Warm-up effect: Demand gen warms up cold prospects, making lead gen conversion rates higher
+• Warm-up effect: Demand gen warms cold prospects, making lead gen conversion rates higher

-• Proof creation: Lead gen creates customer stories and proof points that fuel demand gen campaigns
+• Proof creation: Lead gen creates customer stories that fuel demand gen campaigns

 Related Reading: How to Optimize Your B2B Marketing Funnel: 3 Friction-Fighting Tips

-When Should You Focus on Demand Generation vs. Lead Generation?
+When to Prioritize Demand Generation vs. Lead Generation

 Prioritize demand generation when:

-• You're entering a new market or creating a new category where buyers don't know the problem exists
+• You're entering a new market or category where buyers don't know the problem exists

-• Your brand awareness is low and prospects don't recognize your company in their consideration set
+• Brand recognition is low and prospects don't include you in their consideration set

 • Inbound volume is weak and your pipeline lacks top-of-funnel coverage

-• Sales cycles are long and you need to educate buyers over time before they're ready to engage
+• Sales cycles are long and buyers need education before they're ready to engage

 Prioritize lead generation when: